A Shaky Coalition Government Takes Office In Israel

 Netanyahu's Likud Party wants to put limits on Israel's independent judiciary, which Gantz's Blue and White Party condemns as antidemocratic.

 And looming over all is pressure from Israel's right wing to annex much of the occupied West Bank, an action called for in President Trump's peace plan.
 Netanyahu has said he wants to do so as soon as this summer.
-Gantz is reluctant to do so without the support of the international community, which strongly opposes annexation.
+Gantz is reluctant without the support of the international community, which strongly opposes annexation.